-"Jerusalem, my happy home, Jerusalem, my happy home.
+Jerusalem, my happy home, Jerusalem, my happy home,

-It is a happy thing my hearer, when we can look forward to the city of God and there see the saints of God.
-The Lord's name shall be in their fore-heads; they shall see his face, and shall reign for ever and ever, he has prepared for them a city; there is a home to go to; bless the Lord, there is the bread of eternal life, and the water of life, and the tree of eternal life, and the crown of eternal life, and eternal life itself, and the God of eternal life, a glorious home to go to.
+It is a happy thing my hearer, when we can loook forward to the city of God, and there see the saints of God.
+The Lord's name shall be in their foreheads; they shall see his face, and shall reign for ever and ever.
+He hath prepared for them a city; there is a home to go to; bless the Lord, there is the bread of eternal life, and the water of life, and the tree of eternal life, and the crown of eternal life, and eternal life itself, and the God of eternal life-a glorious home to go to.
 Mercy also implies that you will be sinful enough all the way to need that mercy.
 Is there one night of your existence that you would wish to sleep without mercy being your guardian angel?
-Is there one day you would wish to live without mercy following you?
-Is there any place at which you would wish to be found, at the house of God, at your lawful calling, without mercy being with you?
-"With everlasting kindness will I have mercy on you;" and "the Lord delights in mercy."
-What a sweet scripture is that.
-We often pray and look to him as though he did not delight in mercy, but he does delight in mercy.
+Is there one day you would wish to live, without mercy following you?
+Is there any place at which you would wish to be found-at the house of God, at your lawful calling-without mercy being with you?
+With everlasting kindness will I have mercy on thee; and the Lord delighteth in mercy.
+What a sweet scripture is that the does delight in mercy.

-And then I need not remind you of the way in which this chapter terminates, going on to describe the peace into which the people who are thus taught of God shall be brought, and of the enemies that shall rise against them, and how the smith that blows the coals in the fire, and brings forth a instrument for his work is in the Lord's hand, how the Lord himself has created that smith and how the Lord has created the waster to destroy; and how the Lord stands engaged to see that no weapon formed against you shall prosper, and that every tongue that rises against you in judgment you shall condemn.
-"This is the heritage of the servants of the Lord, and their righteousness is of me, says the Lord."
+And then I need not remind you of the way in which this chapter terminates, going on to describe the peace into which the people who are thus taught of God shall be brought, and of the enemies that shall rise against them, and how the smith, that bloweth the coals in the fire, and bringeth forth an instrument, for his work is in the Lord's hand, how the Lord himself has created that smith; and how the Lord has created the waster to destroy; and how the Lord stands engaged to see that no weapon formed against thee shall prosper, and that every tongue that riseth against thee in judgment thou shalt condemn.
+This is the heritage of the servants of the Lord, and their righteousness is of me, saith the Lord.